-This learning exploration involves four episodic themes of study:
+This learning exploration involves four lesson plans of study:

-The second episode, Our World, invites students to explore personal relationships with place through essays, poems, personal memoir, and field trips to a specific site.
+The second lesson plan, Our World, invites students to explore personal relationships with place through essays, poems, personal memoir, and field trips to a specific site.
 Individual and tribal narratives of affection and attachment to place are utilized as anchor texts and inspiration for personal reflection.

 Before beginning the learning journey with your students, please review all of the materials including text, film, audio, and image files.
 It will be important for you to facilitate interpretation of these resources and provide scaffolding for students.